bloopyboop/bevy_camera_bug/README.md

 - Static viewport -> No effect on FPS
 - Continuously resizing viewport -> FPS continuously drains
 - Moving viewport with constant area -> No effect on FPS
-- Forced crash by making the viewport very long and thin -> Crash
+- Setting viewport dimensions to be very long and thin -> Crash